kabanero-io/kabanero-command-line-services/Troubleshooting.md

     	* Select the `kabanero-cli` pod, make sure it's in `Running` status
     	* Click on the logs tab, examine log for any exceptions

-## Unexpected output or exceptions from LIST ore REFRESH commands
+## Unexpected output or exceptions from LIST or REFRESH commands

  1. Check CLI Pod